kcsaff/getkey/README.rst

-Keys will be returned as strings representing the received key codes, however as some keys may have multiple possible codes on a platform, the key code will be canonicalized so you can test `key == keys.UP` instead of `key in keys.UP`.
-This means non-control keys will be returned just as the text they represent, and you can just as easily test `key == 'a'` to see if the user pressed `a`.
+Keys will be returned as strings representing the received key codes, however as some keys may have multiple possible codes on a platform, the key code will be canonicalized so you can test :code:`key == keys.UP` instead of :code:`key in keys.UP`.
+This means non-control keys will be returned just as the text they represent, and you can just as easily test :code:`key == 'a'` to see if the user pressed :code:`a`.

-In addition, by default we will throw `KeyboardInterrupt` for `Ctrl-C` which would otherwise be suppressed.
-However, it is possible to disable this if you
+In addition, by default we will throw :code:`KeyboardInterrupt` for :code:`Ctrl-C` which would otherwise be suppressed.
+However, it is possible to disable this if you wish:
-wish:

 .. code:: python